-Proactive Reactive Opportunistic Actions undertaken/ policies Actions undertaken/ policies Establishing enabling created/ tools created prior applied/ tools implemented as policy that can take to proposals coming forward a result of proposals coming advantage of emergent or that may damage the function forward that may damage the unexpected opportunities to of ESAS. function of ESAs. conserve ESAs.
+Proactive Reactive Opportunistic Actions undertaken/ policies Actions undertaken/ policies Establishing enabling policy created/ tools created prior applied/ tools implemented as that can take advantage of to proposals coming forward a result of proposals coming emergent or unexpected that may damage the function forward that may damage the opportunities to conserve of ESAS. function of ESAs.
+ESAs.